grdddj/done-for-today/plan.md

 - change AsRef<str> to Deref<str> for general T types
 - investigate whether `obj_place` - `ui_layout_place` is necessary to get all debugging info
 - investigate using synthetic events instead of calling `TR`'s `RustLayout`'s `press_XXX` etc. functions (would be possible to see the button highlights, but was causing freezing in some other tests)
+  - or vice-versa, use the `click_at` debug function in TT
+  - the benefit of using synthetic events is that we capture the UI change of the button being pressed, which is good to have
 - try to use `page_count` from `inner.event_ctx.page_count`
 - have some common code for `RustLayout` for `TT` and `TR`?
 A lot of code is the same.
 - will we have a strategy for sorting the QSTRings in `core/embed/rust/librust_qstr.h`?